AntonioPivaldi/rsschool-cv/cv.md

     - Fundamental skills in medicine.

 ## 5: Code sample
+    Goal of code is to give you a random quote with some effects.
         // Setting variables
         const urlEng = 'https://type.fit/api/quotes';
         const urlRus = require('./assets/packages/quotes-rus.json');